dbeniamin/1-100_PythonCode_Challenge/README.md

 - Routes declared and linked to buttons.
 - DB manipulation with example, server setup and implementation, and form handling to submit contact requests and blog posts.

+**21.11.2024 → day 68 - Advanced Authentication with Flask** - Handling advanced authentication with Flask.
+- Introduction to hashing and salting passwords in a DB.
+- Refer to notes and flow image for additional information and details.
+- main.py, with logical structure and functionality to be added soon.

 ### Contributing: